Skip to content

 Script renewalsNot in scopeCore offering — scripts, referrals, certificates

-TurnaroundResults from 7 daysGP consult on demand; pathology depends on your lab
+TurnaroundResults in 7–14 daysGP consult on demand; pathology depends on your lab

 Refill modelRetest every 6–12 months; no recurring FORM feeMonthly subscription; cancel anytime